mikeizbicki/SensorsToInternet/README.md

+You can probably come up with a better name than this.
+A good choice would be to pick some greek myth related to plants that hasn't already been claimed.
 # SensorsToInternet

-A UCR Computer Science 100 project by Michael Uy, Leo Li, William Lee, Chuanping “Ping” Fan
+No one cares that it's a class project, and if they want to know who contributed they have the git logs.

+You need one sentence per line in accordance with issue #1028 in the cs100 repo.

-This hardware hack attempts to provide the user with a simple means of communicating data from an analog sensor to be sent, stored, and tracked on the internet.
+>This hardware hack attempts to provide the user with a simple means of communicating data from an analog sensor to be sent, stored, and tracked on the internet.
+1. Hardware on github?
+That makes no sense.
+Github is for code.
+This needs rewording.
+2. Your project "attempts" to do something?
+Then why should I care?
+I only care about projects that actually do something.
+3. Never say "the user".
+Talk to me directly.
+Say "you".
+3. Better is:

 This opens up the opportunity to automate our world.
+> Don't be so high faluting.
+Your project may be one step toward automating the world, but it's like 0.0000000000001% of the way there.
+Someone like Elon Musk can make broad claims like this.
+You can't.
+You need to be specific.

 For this proect specifically, we used an Electric Imp to get readings from a thermistor and a photosensor and upload that information to the internet.
 Our project goal is to present this data in an organized way so that future readers can recreate this project for themselves and explore the applications.

+A better intro is:

+SensorNet is a simple platform for managing your [Electric Imp](link) sensors.
+It logs their output over time, lets you monitor these logs from anywhere on the internet, and lets you run predefined actions in response to certain conditions.
+We developed SensorNet for automating a small aquaponics farm.

+Then put pictures here.

 Welcome to the Inernet of Things!
+These words don't tell me anything.
+They just distract from your message.

 #Components and where do we get them